Lake station (Los Angeles Metro)

-Lake station is a below-grade light rail station on the L Line of the Los Angeles Metro Rail system.
+Lake station is a below-grade light rail station on the A Line of the Los Angeles Metro Rail system.
 It is located in the median of Interstate 210 (Foothill Freeway), below North Lake Avenue, after which the station is named, in Pasadena, California.
 The light rail station opened on July 26, 2003, as part of the original Gold Line, then known as the "Pasadena Metro Blue Line" project.
-This station and all the other original and Foothill Extension stations will be part of the A Line upon completion of the Regional Connector project in 2023.

-It is one of the Gold Line stations near the Rose Parade route on Colorado Boulevard and is used by people coming to see the parade on New Year's Day.
+It is one of the A Line stations near the Rose Parade route on Colorado Boulevard and is used by people coming to see the parade on New Year's Day.

 This station features station art called Everyday People, created by artist Pat Ward Williams.
 This station has a parking lot with 22 paid reserved spaces.